-Honestly, my favorite part are the veggies.
+Honestly, my favorite part is the veggies.
 The onions get kinda caramelized, the brussels sprouts get perfectly crispy, and the apples are just a little bit soft while being SO sweet and delicious!

 - In a large bowl or ziploc bag, combine all ingredients for marinade.
 Set aside.

-- Cut silver skin off pork tenderloin.
+- Cut silver skin off pork tenderloin (the excess veins/skin on pork).
+This step is optional.
 Chop brussels sprouts, onion + apples.